 You might want to create a separate email account that will be used to receive Facebook emails.
-It doesn't take long for your inbox to become filled with auto-generated messages from this website.
+It doesn't take long for your inbox to become filled with autogenerated messages from this website.

 We often hear the question - how many business pages should I create?
 The answer is however many pages you can handle and actively provide new information.
 Ten to 14 pages might be a little overkill.
 Two to three pages for your different practice areas will be much more manageable.
+For instance, if you represent bankruptcy, eviction and personal injury cases you might consider creating a Facebook page for each of these practice areas.
 You can then develope three different blogs that have feeds tied to the appropriate Facebook page.
 There is no crossover.